gopheracademy/gopheracademy-web/upcoming/atlas.md

 design decisions.
 For almost all of our services, Go seemed like the right choice, but the web service was particularly painful for at least those two reasons.
 We decided it was time to try something new.
-This is not a knock on Go or it's community, but rather an honest evaluation of the maturity of the web developement ecosystem at the time.
+This is not a knock on Go or its community, but rather an honest evaluation of the maturity of the web developement ecosystem at the time.